Northampton Town Council: Responsibilities

 The council initially took responsibility for cemeteries, allotments and the mayoralty, and also the running of civic events like festivals, Remembrance Sunday and Armed Forces Day.
 In 2021 it launched two schemes for distributing grants to local community groups and charities, from an annual budget of £125,000.
 In 2022 it launched an additional grant scheme with a budget of £50,000, for environmental projects to help address climate change.

 Political control

 At the first elections to the council on 7 May 2021, the Labour Party took control, winning 17 seats.
 The Conservative Party won seven, and the Liberal Democrats won one seat.

-Other parishes in Northampton

-As well as the Northampton Town Council area, there are 12 other civil parishes in the Northampton urban area, ten were pre-existing, and two (Kingsthorpe and Far Cotton and Delapre) were created concurrently with the town council, these are: